-The initial stage will be to map out service delivery by SARCs to adult and child survivors of sexual violence across England using adapted items from the COSAI tool [64].
-Recruitment will be done by sending an official invitation from the project followed-up by a phone call from the project team.
-The tool will be administered to a consenting member of management staff at each SARC using a 30 minute computer-assisted personal interview (CAPI).
-This will gather data on variables such as funding and service delivery models; types of interventions offered (e.g. psychological, medical, forensic); coordination, response, referral pathways; user population characteristics; and police and legal services.
+The initial stage will be to collaborate with the NIHR-funded MIMOSA project (The Effectiveness of Sexual Assault Referral Centres with regard to Mental Health and Substance Use: A National Mixed Method Study; 16/117/03) to map out service delivery by SARCs to adult and child survivors of sexual violence across England drawing on several sources including the COSAI tool [64].
+Recruitment will be done by sending an official invitation by NHS England on behalf of the two project teams asking a consenting member of management staff at each SARC to complete an online survey or having the option of a computer-assisted personal interview (CAPI).
+This will gather data on variables such as funding and service delivery models; types of interventions offered (e.g. psychological, medical, forensic); coordination, response, and referral pathways; user population characteristics; and police and legal services.
 To maximise coverage and account for variation, we will approach all SARCs to participate.
+We will offer a £10 Amazon voucher as an incentive to all those approached.
 We will enter and clean data, and conduct descriptive statistics to summarise the characteristics of SARCs.
 Mapping data will be used to stratify SARCs (e.g. on population, size, model) and provide a sampling frame from which to select SARCs to approach for the main process study (described in 3.2) but also to inform WS3.
+We will also access the SARC Indicators of Performance (SARCIPs) data held by NHS England to reduce burden on SARCs in the amount of data we request and to enhance the information we have to hand to inform mapping and other processes.